-When the motion start is activated after Enable-on, the motion and the status signals are delayed by the time F04 to prevent motion against a brake that has not yet opened completely.
+When a movement is started, the movement and status signals are delayed by the time F04 to prevent movement against a brake that is not yet fully open.

 When the brake engages, the control still remains active for the time F05 to prevent a gravity-loaded axis from sinking.
 For STO, the brake engages immediately.
 The behavior for deactivation of the enable signal can be defined with A44 (brake engages immediately or after a quick stop).